fbpx

 business section newspaper

-When investors establish a self-directed IRA LLC, they are primarily focused on the ability to invest in non-traditional assets such as real estate, trust deeds and the like.
-Many folks are not aware that a Checkbook IRA can hold conventional financial products like stocks, bonds and mutual funds as well.
+Investors who establish a self-directed IRA LLC are primarily focused on the ability to invest in non-traditional assets such as real estate, trust deeds, and the like.
+But what if you want to invest in conventional financial products like stocks, bonds, and mutual funds as well?

-Even if your investing focus is something like rental properties, it can be beneficial to have access to the stock market for diversification and a means to keep capital that would otherwise be idle actively deployed.
+Even if your investing focus is something like rental properties, it can be beneficial to have access to the stock market for diversification.

 What is your Goal with Stock Investing?

 There are two means you can use to balance a stock portfolio with your non-traditional investments.
-You can hold stocks inside your IRA LLC, or you can choose to hold stocks in a separate IRA.
-Which option will best suit your needs will depend on the amount of capital you are wanting to have in conventional assets and the risk exposure that may be associated with your non-conventional assets.
+You can hold stocks inside your IRA LLC/Trust, or you can choose to hold stocks in a separate IRA.
+The option that will best suit your needs will depend largely on two factors:

-If your goal with equities investing is simply to keep a relatively small amount of earnings and contingency reserves active instead of in cash, then it will be simplest to open a brokerage trading account inside your IRA LLC.
+If your goal with equities investing is simply to keep a relatively small amount of earnings active instead of in cash, then it will be simplest to open a brokerage trading account inside your IRA LLC/Trust.

 In some cases, it may make sense to use both approaches, with a small brokerage account inside the IRA LLC to keep capital productive, and a separate IRA to isolate a larger stock portfolio from liability risk.